 Fast Forward is a concentrated, intense festival that presents eight productions usually from all over Europe in four days.
 To help you keep an overview and find out quickly what you can see on which days and in which order, we make suggestions for your routes through the festival in the Festival Circuit.
-The easiest way to reach performances in a Festival Circuit is by public transport, which you can use with your VVO ticket on your admission ticket.
+The easiest way to reach performances in a Festival Circuit is by public transport, as we have planned the routes between the performances using the DVB tram lines.
 Our staff at the venues will be happy to help you at any time.
-All further information you need for your visit to Fast Forward 2024 can be found on this page.
+All further information you need for your visit to Fast Forward 2025, e. g. the plan "Fast Forward Overview" can be found on this page.

 PRICES